- Current students

 As part of the government’s Targeted Training and Apprenticeships Fund (TTAF) to help upskill workers in roles critical to the economy, this programme has no fees*.
 Click here for a list of the programmes that are covered by this scheme.

-Please note: Due to the high volume, application for Semester 2 2020 is now closed.
-However, we are still accepting applications for Semester 1 and 2 2021.
+Please note: Due to the high volume, application for Semester 1 - 2021 is now full.
+However, we are still accepting applications for Semester 2 - 2021.

 If you want to make a start in plumbing, gasfitting and/or drainlaying and don’t have an apprenticeship agreement, this certificate will set you on your way.
 Gain a broad knowledge of plumbing, gasfitting, and drainlaying in this pre-trade qualification before choosing the area in which you'd like to specialise.